Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Ask customers to use AWS credentials to call the InvalidateCache API.
 - [ ] Ask customers to invoke an AWS API endpoint which invalidates the cache.
 - [x] Ask customers to pass an HTTP header called Cache-Control:max-age=0.
-- [ ] Ask customers to add a query string parameter called "INVALIDATE_CACHE" when making an API call.
+- [ ] Ask customers to add a query string parameter called 'INVALIDATE_CACHE' when making an API call.

 **[⬆ Back to Top](#table-of-contents)**